scFAIR/scFAIR/schema/7.1.0/schema.md

 `obs` is a [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

-**Note:** Terms in italic are auto-filled by the CZI CELLxGENE submission pipeline. scFAIR schema still consider them as required.
+**Note:** Terms in italic are auto-filled by the CZI CELLxGENE submission pipeline. scFAIR schema now consider them as required.

 Curators MUST annotate the following columns in the `obs` dataframe: